Fairmile B motor launch: Other British Colonial or Commonwealth built Fairmiles

 In Australia 35 boats entered service from October 1942.
-They were employed on routine patrols, convoy escorts, running special forces in and out of Japanese-held areas, in Papua New Guinea, boom defence patrols in harbours at home and abroad, courier operations, survey work, and raiding Japanese-held coasts.
+They were employed on routine patrols, convoy escorts, running special forces in and out of Japanese-held areas, in Papua New Guinea, boom defence patrols in harbours at home and abroad, courier operations, survey work and raiding Japanese-held coasts.
 Of note the surrender of Japanese forces in the South West Pacific.
-On 10 September 1945, Rear-Admiral S. Sato, commanding officer of Kairiru and Muschu Islands, New Guinea, surrendered the Japanese forces on the islands to Major-General H. C. H. Robertson, commander of 6th Division on board the ML 805.
+On 10 September 1945, Rear-Admiral S. Sato, commanding officer of Kairiru and Muschu Islands, New Guinea, surrendered the Japanese forces on the islands to Major-General H. C. H. Robertson, commander of the 6th Division on board ML 805.

-At least six boats (ML380-383,829 and 846) were built by South Africa and commissioned during November 1942.
+At least six boats (ML380–383, 829 and 846) were built by South Africa and commissioned during November 1942.
 These were sent as the 49th Fairmile Flotilla (SANF) to Burma and deployed along the Arakan coast.
 The boats saw much action in support of ground forces and disrupting Japanese supply lines.

 The Imperial Japanese Navy salvaged two that had been sunk and placed them in service.

 A number of boats were built in Egypt by Thomas Cook & Son, who had a Cairo shipyard for constructing Nile tourist craft.
 Armament was fitted in Port Said.
-The first three to enter service in 1942 were MLs 355, 353 and 348.
+The first three to enter service in 1942 were ML 355, 353 and 348.
 Post war they were often taken on as pleasure boats and a number of Fairmile Bs are on the National Register of Historic Vessels.

 Fourteen Fairmile B were operated by the Italian Guardia di Finanza naval service, between 1947 and the 1980s.